Roxy-C/CryptoBruh/README.md

-#CryptoBruh
+# CryptoBruh

 A platform for reviewing Crypto-currency market and prices ~

-Made with CoinGecko API#
+Made with CoinGecko API

+Check it our here: https://cryptobruh.onrender.com/.